-The training to become a Master Naturalists develops volunteer skills to build relationships with community partners and to engage in projects that benefit the environment and our communities.
+Training to become a Master Naturalist develops skills to build relationships with community partners and to engage in projects that benefit the environment and our communities.
 The training is interactive and consists of weekly meetings and presentations by subject matter experts, team-building exercises, group projects, and field explorations.
 We also include self-reflective tasks to further understand natural and cultural concepts, including best practices in environmental education and justice, equity, diversity, and inclusion in our programs.

-The Master Naturalist program leads to certification by volunteering with other chapter members working in small groups to design programs for natural and cultural history organizations.
-Volunteering is part of the course.
-If you do not have time or interest to volunteer, then we suggest you NOT apply to our program.
-Instead, seek a natural history course at a community college rather than applying to our program.
+The Master Naturalist program leads to certification by volunteering with other chapter members working in small groups to design, implement, or facilitate programs for natural and cultural history organizations.
+Volunteering is a required element of the course.
+If you have neither the time or interest to volunteer, we suggest you seek a natural history course at a community college rather than applying to our program.

-Master Naturalists are NOT expected to know everything about nature.
+Master Naturalists are not expected to know everything about the natural world.
 The definition of a "master" refers to a person who devotes time and energy to learning and practicing their skill.
-As a "master" we become more aware of our environment on new levels and seek new ways to engage with it.
+As a "master," we become more aware of our environment on new levels and seek new ways to engage with it.
 Let the fun begin!

 This volunteer course begins in January and runs into early May.
-It is conducted online with in-person field experiences.
-The class is held on Wednesday evenings from 5:30-8:30 PM via Zoom with Field Labs held on Saturday mornings in various parks around the valley.
-You will be required to participate in 5 Field Labs or may attend all 8-10 available to you.
-Virtual Field Labs are available for some field experiences and may be substituted when the activity conflicts with your schedule, or you have physical limitations.
+It is conducted online on Wednesday evenings from 5:30-8:30 PM via Zoom with in-person Field Labs on Saturday mornings in various parks around the valley.
+You are required to participate in 5 Field Labs or may attend all 8-10 available.
+Virtual Field Labs are available for some field experiences and may be substituted if the activity conflicts with your schedule, or you have physical limitations.

 Much of the communications within our organization and with our partners is via the computer.
-To effectively participate you must be WIILLING to use software such as Canvas (our online course management system), Volgistics (our volunteer hours tracking system), and the Google Suite of products.
-You do NOT need to be an expert using these, we will help you get up to speed, but you must be WILLING to engage with online information online.
+To effectively participate, you must be willing to use software such as Canvas (our online course management system), Volgistics (our volunteer hours tracking system), and the Google Suite of products.
+You need not be an expert using these and we will assist you as necessary.

 Our 60-hour training program prepares you to provide volunteer service to community organizations seeking skilled natural and cultural volunteers throughout Arizona.
-Master Naturalists volunteer by sharing their skills, knowledge, and leadership to help others learn about nature and its ecosystem.
-Important naturalist skills are practiced in the Field Labs sessions during the course.
+Master Naturalists volunteer by sharing their skills, knowledge, and leadership to help others learn about Arizona’s natural world and cultural diversity.

 Our volunteer opportunities are diverse.
 You may select from:

-The Arizona Master Naturalist Association seeks to engage and serve a diversity of audiences in our communities and wishes to make our programs accessible to a diverse array of age, cultural, economic, professional experience, and racial backgrounds.
+The Arizona Master Naturalist Association seeks to engage and serve a diversity of audiences in our communities and strives to make our programs accessible to an array of diverse ages, cultural backgrounds, economic strata, professional experiences and ethnic backgrounds.
 Our registration fees are $300 (subject to change each year).
 We provide financial assistance for those unable to pay full price for the program through a sliding scale for course fee payment.